wikimedia/mediawiki-tools-scap/docs/scap3/deploy_commands.rst

 files and immediately begin tailing any newly discovered log file.

-As an alternative to the default behavior, you can either specify the log file to parse via the :option:`--file` option or choose the newest log file by using :option:`--latest`; in this case, it will simply filter the entire file for matching records and exit, rather than watching for more log files to be created.
+As an alternative to the default behavior, you can either specify the log file to parse via the :option:`deploy-log --file` option or choose the newest log file by using :option:`deploy-log --latest`; in this case, it will simply filter the entire file for matching records and exit, rather than watching for more log files to be created.